 Later to understand the photo is representative of a time compromised by an overt need to relive it.
 With that said, what’s recalled is the actions of grabbing it, opening the camera, and focusing…Before you know it the moment never existed.

 Stargazing at 15,000 feet is rare, and it was coming to an end as we were getting closer to the light diluted skies over Phoenix.
-Distractions would’ve hindered the time I had to enjoy the stars in clear view.
+Distractions would’ve hindered the time I had to enjoy the stars in clear view out my window.
 Mesmerized by the constellations, every star’s light contrast, its bluish and purple star ribbons shining out of the dark canvasing skies, this was the moment I recoiled from touching my phone.

 I didn’t see myself enjoying the skies any other way.
 My phone remained in my lap, and my forehead glued to the carbon fiber windows of the US Airways aircraft.

-“Beautiful things don’t call attention to themselves” says Sean Penn’s character, Sean O’Connell in the movie The Secret World of Walter Mitty just as he is about to film an elusive snow leopard.
+“Beautiful things don’t call attention to themselves,” says Sean Penn’s character, Sean O’Connell in the movie The Secret World of Walter Mitty, just as he’s about to film an elusive snow leopard.
 Photo (c) Walter Mitty 2013.